 What We Paid: EUR 1 per piece

 Based on what I’ve read, ask most locals where to find the best pastel de nata and half of them will point you to Manteigaria.
-In fact, their Time Out branch was the shop featured on the Lisbon episode of Somebody Feed Phil on Netflix.
+In fact, their branch at Time Out Market Lisbon was the shop featured on the Lisbon episode of Somebody Feed Phil on Netflix.
 By many accounts, it’s the best pastel de nata in Portugal.

 Manteigaria’s tarts were silkier than the offerings at Fabrica da Nata with perhaps a more pronounced taste of cinnamon.
 Without me even telling her that Manteigaria was preferred by most locals, Ren declared their pasteis de nata to be her favorite in Portugal.